The Old Patagonian Express: An Epic Train Journey in Patagonia!

 History of the Old Patagonian Express

-The Old Patagonian Express once stretched out 402 kilometres and it was originally planned as part of a larger network that would connect all of Patagonia.
+The Old Patagonian Express once stretched out 402 kilometres, and it was originally planned as part of a larger network that would connect all of Patagonia.
 However, the project was never completed due to ministerial changes and then the start of the First World War, which also affected Argentina’s economy.

 Its use eventually began to decline as road systems improved, and because part of the railway network was never completed, it left this line isolated and disconnected from the rest of the country.